oriuminc/vagrant-ariadne/README.md

 * Doc how `project=PROJECTNAME vagrant up` will boot a specific project (and will write to `config/config.ini` so only need once).
-* Doc format that Ariadne expects for this project repo.
+* Doc format that Ariadne expects for this project repo (incl. subVagrantfile)
 * Doc that host SSH keys are forwarded in
 * Create rake tasks for configuring zsh bundler plugin for `vagrant` and `librarian-chef` commands (currently README instructions).